-All proposed budgets must comply with the following requirements.
+All research grant budgets must comply with the following requirements.
 Applicants must review this section before submitting an invited proposal as requirements may change.

 RSF has limited funds to allocate across projects.
-Proposed budgets may be reduced to allow the foundation to support a greater number of high-quality projects within a given funding cycle.
+Proposed budgets may be reduced by RSF if they do not adhere to RSF’s budget guidelines.
 Proposed budget categories may also be reduced or eliminated during the review process or by the Trustees if requested amounts are considered excessive or if they exceed RSF allowable costs as outlined below (for example, for salary support, travel, etc.) or if the PI has access to other resources for the same or closely related project.
 RSF only makes such budget decisions after it has decided which projects to fund or present to the board of trustees and further changes may be made by the trustees at the board meeting.

 Trustee Grants are generally capped at $175,000, including 15% indirect costs.
-Projects that use publicly available data are capped at $75,000, including indirect costs.
 Presidential Grants are capped at $35,000 (no indirect costs).
-In rare circumstances, investigators may request up to $50,000 (no indirect costs) when the proposed research project has special needs for gathering data (e.g.: qualitative research) or gaining access to restricted-use data.
+PIs may request up to $50,000 (no indirect costs) for a Presidential Grant when the proposed research project has special needs for gathering data (e.g.: qualitative research) or gaining access to restricted-use data.

 Projects are limited to no more than two years.
 RSF may consider longer projects in exceptional circumstances.

 RSF covers indirect costs of up to 15% on trustee grants only, including summer institute grants.
 No indirect is provided on budgets up to $50,000.
 RSF does not allow indirect costs on subcontracts to consultants or to external vendors such as survey firms, laboratories or testing companies, or university-affiliated survey centers.